The Kanyike Project - a sustainable community

 Activities» By appealing to existing and new supporters

 The tangible improvements in the lives of the villagers are clear: eg the Health Centre has a generator to provide electricity (2016) and a piped water supply is imminent.

-HEALTH: Life expectancy is already increasing and those with AIDS are living longer.
+HEALTH: life expectancy is already increasing and those with AIDS are living longer.
 EDUCATION: illiteracy is being tackled and orphans are taught valuable skills such as leather-working and carpentry; a porridge is provided for orphans.
-SUSTAINABILITY: Loan schemes enable small businesses (e.g. catering, farming or retail) to be set up which generate more income.
-Reports on all aspects of life are regularly sent to the UK and Trustees visit the Project in person.
+SUSTAINABILITY: loan schemes enable small businesses (e.g. catering, farming or retail) to be set up which generate more income.

-We will send them our regular electronic newsletter and encourage them to follow our progress on our website and on Facebook
+We will send our donors a regular electronic newsletter and encourage them to follow our progress on our website and on Facebook.

 Budget - Project Cost: £50,000Loading graph....